Repairs and maintenance

 It is also important to keep your home well ventilated.
-Find out more information on managing damp in our condensation information leaflet (PDF File, 1,027kb)
+Find out more information on managing damp in our managing condensation and preventing mould leaflet (PDF File, 551kb)

 If you’re having problems with a Worcester boiler, these videos might help you to solve your issue without the need for a call out:

 Repairs we’re responsible for